ruankie/frontier-rl/README.md

 # How to use
 1. Clone this repo onto your machine
-2. Open development environment using one of the following methods:
+1. Open development environment using one of the following methods:
     * Open in VS code using the `Remote-Containers` extension
     * Manually reproduce the development environment using the Dockerfile in `.devcontainer/`
     * Install the requiremetns in your local environment by running `pip install -r requirements.txt`
+1. Insert your API keys and desired plot teme into `/.env` as per `/.env_example`
-3. Browse through `src/models/frontier.py` to see the details of the environment and model architecture, training, backtesting, etc.
+1. Browse through `src/models/frontier.py` to see the details of the environment and model architecture, training, backtesting, etc.
-4. Run `notebooks/train_template.ipynb` to see an example of how the models are trained
+1. Run `notebooks/train_template.ipynb` to see an example of how the models are trained
-5. Run `notebooks/backtest_template.ipynb` to see an example of how trained modela are backtested
+1. Run `notebooks/backtest_template.ipynb` to see an example of how trained modela are backtested

 # Roadmap (TODO)
 ### Setting up contributors and development environment